gityash2024/synaps/README.md

 ## License

-This project is licensed under the MIT License. # Synapse
+This project is licensed under the MIT License. # Synapses